Die Burger: Political affiliation

 Die Burger was a newspaper that supported the nationalist cause and apartheid, and used to be the mouthpiece of the National Party.
 This only began to change after 1985, when then editor Piet Cillié, a staunch supporter of the government under B. J. Vorster and P. W. Botha, retired.

-In 1990, the National Party was officially informed by editor Ebbe Dommisse that it no longer served as a political mouthpiece.
-This disaffiliation was continued in 1999 with the appointment of a more progressive editor, Arrie Rossouw.
+In 1990, the National Party was officially informed by editor Ebbe Dommisse that the paper would no longer serve as a political mouthpiece.
+The disaffiliation continued in 2000 with the appointment of a more progressive editor, Arrie Rossouw.
 In 2006, Henry Jeffreys became the first Cape Coloured editor of the paper.